-Muzzle: Muzzle is long, broad and deep, square in profile with flews that well cover the line of the lower jaw.
+Muzzle: Muzzle is long, broad and deep, square in profile with flews that sufficiently cover the lower jawline.

-Eyes: Rather large, set wide apart in a skull.
-Round in shape and dark brown in color.
+Eyes: Rather large, set wide apart in a skull—round in shape and dark brown.
 Eye rims tight and closes fitting.

 Ears: Set low and devoid of erectile power.
 Should be thin with a slight roll, taper well towards a point, and reach well towards the end of the nose when pulled forward.

-Teeth: A scissors bite is preferred; an even bite is acceptable
+Teeth: A scissors bite is preferred; an even edge is acceptable.

 Neck, Topline, Body

 Neck: muscular and of moderate length, tapering slightly from shoulders to head.

 Topline: Slopes downward slightly from withers to hips.
 The loin is broad, well-muscled and slightly arched.

 Body: The body should show considerable depth rather than excessive width to allow for plenty of lung space.